vascoventura/IPGTaskManager/README.md

 # IPGTaskManager
-- School Tasks Management developed in C#, HTML, CSS
+- School Tasks Management developed in C# - ASPNET.
+MVC, HTML, CSS

 - The main ideia of the present project is too create a path of communication between teachers and school assistants throught a "paging" system.